Governor Tom McCall's Administration

 There is a danger that the money will go to perpetuate ineffective government, and the danger will remain unless we commit ourselves to the more hopeful concept that it can and should be a catalyst toward improving the quality of life.

-That quality just be measured primarily in human terms.
+That quality must be measured primarily in human terms.
 Revenue sharing dollars must not disappear solely into the maw of never-ending capital requirements --- those material things I refer to as lampposts.

 This Administration has sought to coax local governments into innovative responses to Federal revenue sharing.
 We urge you to consider our plan to pass a hotel-motel tax, with the proceeds going to the cities and counties if, in turn, they will match new state social services grants.